Western-Formula-Racing/RaspberryPi-CAN-DAQ-MVP/documentation/old_but_useful_for_problem_solving/THEORY_README.md

 ```
 This allows us to dump CAN Bus traffic to logs, send test messages and simulate random traffic.
 Please see the readme on their github page for more details.

+# THE FOLLOWING IS ENTIRELY DEPRECATED
+You will run into issues

-## Project Setup
+~~## Project Setup
 If you don't have the required hardware, fret not.
-You there is a way to set up a virutal CAN interface using SocketCAN and send traffic on it using CAN-utils.
+There is a way to set up a virutal CAN interface using SocketCAN and send traffic on it using CAN-utils.
 Navigate to [Virtual CAN Datastream Generation](#virtual-can-datastream-generation) for more information.

 The Python script for this project uses [pipenv](https://pipenv.pypa.io/en/latest/) to manage the required python packages, so you will need that installed.
 Run the following command in your root directory in the terminal:
 ```